Jatropha

 Contract Farming of Jatropha in India

-Contract Farming can work well where the Post Harvest Processing Technology is difficult, and Supply is Greater than Demand (as in case of Aloe vera).
+Business Model for Contract Farming can work well where the Post Harvest Processing Technology is difficult, and Supply is Greater than Demand (as in case of Aloe vera).
 In case of Jatropha, it is other way round.
-The Demand is going to remain THOUSAND times the supply for next decade, and post harvest technology to extract oil, through a hand press, is very simple.
-If the farmer can not sell his seeds at good price, he can crush the seeds himself and use Crude Jatropha Oil as fuel.
+The Demand will be THOUSAND times the supply for next decade, and post harvest technology to extract oil, through a press, is very simple.
+A farmer can sell his seeds at good price, else he can crush the seeds himself and use Crude Jatropha Oil as Fuel Additive and to burn in Lamps.
+Jatropha is important to Uplift the Rural Poor from Poverty, in Developing Countries, supply of Fuel to Rural Population and Correcting the ill effects of Climate Imbalance occurring very frequently.
+This is a good Model for Charity in Poor Countries, with Charity Funds from Rich people from those countries, who have made millions abroad.

-Some companies advertise a big foray into jatropha cultivation through the contract farming route across the country.
-The companies have evolved their own models, which will enable them to scale up planting of this shrub to 50,000 acres in some identified districts.
+Some International Companies had entered into India, and had bought Bankrupt Indian companies who were earlier engaged in same business.
+They have advertised a big foray into jatropha cultivation through the contract farming route across the country.
+These companies have evolved their own models, which will enable them to scale up planting of this shrub to 50,000 acres in some identified districts.
+The International Companies sign contract farming agreements in the name of the Bankrupt companies, so that when these International Companies too wind up, they have no responsibility.

-These companies tie up with Banks which will disburse loans to farmers, and confirm that the company has ensured a buyback arrangement for the produce, it will be extending the loan through its branches to contract farmers for the project.
-The company appoints two franchisees in each district, who in turn will appoint 10 direct selling agents who will interact with the farmers.
+These Contract Farming companies tie up with Banks which disburse loans to farmers, and confirm that the Contract Farming company has ensured a buyback arrangement for the produce.
+Banks extend loans through its branches to contract farmers for the project.
+The Contract Farming company appoints two franchisees in each district, who in turn appoint 10 direct selling agents who interact with the farmers.
 Jatropha, being a hardy plant, can be planted on the periphery of a field or property without the main crop being impacted.
 The company encourages farmers to form groups of 25 each, akin to a self-help group.
-The idea is that this will be responsible for the repayment of the loan.
+The idea is that this will be responsible for the repayment of the loans.

-If you carefully analyse the figures, you will find that the loan amount and farmers contribution are highly inflated.
-If the farmer produces his own sapling, he can produce it at Rs.
-0.30 to 0.50 each, inclusive of seeds and manure (Labour is farmers own).
-The total expences for plantation for him (Rs.
+Contract Farming assure as low price as Rs 4 to 6 per kg to the farmers when the plant starts yielding seeds for crushing from the third year.
+Fair price for Seeds should be Rs.
+10 to 12 per Kg.
+(20% of the price of Diesel at the pump).
+If you carefully analyze the figures, you will find that the loan amount and farmers contribution are highly inflated.
+If the farmer produces his own sapling, he can produce sapling at Rs.
+0.30 to 0.50 each, inclusive of seeds and manure.
+All manual work for Nursery, Digging of pits, Planting saplings in field is done by the farmer, for which he is not paid.
+The total expenses for plantation for him (Rs.
 500 for saplings and Rs.
 2,000 for manure) is much lower than his contribution of Rs, 3,000 per acre.
-He can sell the seeds currently at Rs.
-6 to 10 per Kg.
 This shows that all these schemes are to exploit poor farmer.
 This has led to failure of most of the schemes.

-For a small farmer, he can set up a nursery in 1 to 2% of plantation area of his land.
-2,500 saplings are required for plantation in 1 hectare (1,000 in 1 acre).
-If nursery is started in March (for plants to be ready by June), seeds should be sown in soil at a distance 150 mm in square formation.
-If nursery is started in any other time (for plants to be ready by June), seeds should be sown in soil at a distance 300 mm in square formation.
+A small farmer can set up a his own nursery in 1 to 2% of plantation area of his land.
+1,600 saplings are required for plantation in 1 hectare (600 in 1 acre).
+He should set up a nursery in March (for plants to be ready by June).
+Seeds are sown in soil at a distance 150 mm in square formation.
+If nursery is started in earlier months (for plants to be ready by June), seeds should be sown in soil at a distance 300 mm in square formation.
 The saplings should be grown in nursery till June and replanted only on onset of monsoon.
 There is no need of plastic bag for growing sapling.
-If nursery is set up in summer, it should be done under the shade of big trees.
-2,000 kgs of Cow Dung is required for 1 hectare of nursery which is added to soil in the begining.
-Soil should be moist at all the times with planty of water.
-1 to 1.5 kgs of seeds are required for 1,000 saplings.
+If nursery is set up in summer, nursery should be done under the shade of big trees.
+2,000 kgs of Cow Dung is required for 1 hectare of nursery which is added to soil in the beginning.
+Soil should be moist at all the times with plenty of water.
+1.5 to 2 kgs of seeds are required for 1,600 saplings.